 - The subnet group created in the target VPC must have subnets from the Availability Zone where source database is running.
 If the Availability Zones are different, the operation fails.

-- Open the Amazon RDS console, and then choose Subnet Groups from the left navigation pane.
+- Open the Amazon RDS console, and then choose Subnet Groups from the navigation pane.